Báb: Proclamation

 The gradual unfolding of claims caused some confusion, both among the public and for some of his followers.
-Some early believers saw him as a messenger from God with divine authority, and this resulted in disagreement within the Bábi community.
+Some early believers saw him as a messenger from God with divine authority, and this resulted in disagreement within the Bábí community.
 Even though the Báb had intended to convey his message with discretion, many of his followers such as Táhirih openly declared the coming of the promised Hidden Imam and Mahdi.